wiwaszko-intel/edge-ai-suites/metro-ai-suite/metro-vision-ai-app-recipe/smart-parking/docs/user-guide/how-to-generate-offline-package.md

 ## Overview

 The Offline Package Generator creates self-contained deployment packages for Metro Vision AI applications that can be deployed in environments without internet connectivity.
-This tool is specifically designed for environment with no internet connectivity where traditional cloud-dependent deployments are not feasible.
+This tool is specifically designed for environments with no internet connectivity where traditional cloud-dependent deployments are not feasible.

 ## Prerequisites